ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

     ansible_password=!vault...

-.. note:: Using ``ProxyCommand`` with passwords via variables
+.. note:: Using ``ProxyCommand`` with passwords through variables

-   By design, SSH doesn't support providing passwords via environment variables.
+   By design, SSH doesn't support providing passwords through environment variables.
    This is done to prevent secrets from leaking out, for example in ``ps`` output.

    We recommend using SSH Keys, and if needed an ssh-agent, rather than passwords, where ever possible.